prakashdale/prakashdale.github.io/_posts/2020-08-15-nativescript.md

 ## Package Android and iOS libraries for use with Nativescript

 You can now package native iOS and Android libraries into a single nmp package and distribute it as a plugin.
-This post is to guide you how to create simple JAR package and embed it into a NativeScript plugin.
+[This post](https://prakashdale.github.io/nativescript-package/) is to guide you how to create simple JAR package and embed it into a NativeScript plugin.

 ---

-**Useful Links**

 **Useful links**